 Lab 3 – Events with YAML workflows

-• Start the same workflow either from events or directly from the Flow Dev UI.
+• Manually trigger the same workflow from the Flow Dev UI to see the dual-start capability.

 <dependency>